ashgit1/ashu-docs-project/git/git-learnings.md

 Git the tool, GitHub the service for projects that use Git.

 # Basic Commands:
 Initialize repository				 : 	`git init`
-Adding files to stage 				 : 	`git add filename, git add *` Committing to Repository 			 : 	`git commit -m "commit message"` Add Remote Repository 				 : 	`git remote add origin URL` Pushing changes to remote repository : 	`git push origin master/branchname` Showing the commit history			 :  `git log`
+Adding files to stage 				 : 	`git add filename, git add *`
+Committing to Repository 			 : 	`git commit -m "commit message"`
+Add Remote Repository 				 : 	`git remote add origin URL`
+Pushing changes to remote repository : 	`git push origin master/branchname`
+Showing the commit history			 :  `git log`

+# Advances Commands:
+1. Difference between Working copy and repository:
+Command `git diff` shows the differences between the working copy(green) and the repository(red).

+2. Difference between Staging and repository:
+Command `git diff --staged` shows the differences between the staging(green) area and the repository(red).

+3. Remove file from repository as well as working area:
+Command `git rm third.txt` removes the file from the working area as well as from the repository.
+After deleting `git status` shows that the changes are not committed.
+Do a `git commit -m "This is the point in time where we deleted file.txt"`.
+It helps later if we want to bring this file back from repository.

+4. How to Move and Rename Files:
+Command `git mv second.txt pudding.txt` to move or rename a file. `git status` shows the status and then use commit.
+Else we need to do rename manually and then do the following:
+`git add pudding.txt`, `git rm second.txt`, `git status` and then `git commit`.

+5. How to Commit Directly to the Repository:
+Command `git commit -am "message"` directly moves the changes to the repository from working area.
+Use this only for editing, comments or similar minor changes.
+Don't use this command if you are performing any delete or insertion operations on file.
+`a: to add to staging area.`
+`m: normal commit.`

+6. How to checkout directly from repository:
+Command `git checkout -- filename` replaces the working copy of the file from the repository.
+This is normally done if you did something wrong with the file and want to take the last committed file from the repository in the working area.

+7. UnStage Files:
+Command `git reset HEAD index.html` takes the file from the staging area to the working area.
+After making any changes you push the file to the staging area but then later realize that it shouldn't be committed.
+Use the command to bring it back to the working area.

+8. Getting old version from the repository:
+Command `git checkout commit_id -- index.html` gets that particular file from the repository history of the file and places in the working area.
+Use `git log` to see the commits history(commit id) from where you need to take the file.
+We don't need to give the entire commit id, upto 6-8 digits of the commit id is also fine.

+9. Pushing to GitHub Repository:
+`git remote add ashGitRepo GitHubRepoUrl`
+`git remote`
+`git remote rm ashGitRepo`

+10. gitignore and GitHub Desktop:
+If you don't like the command prompt use the desktop version of GitHub.
+If you don't want to include set of files which are part of your IDE but not related to project, create a `.gitignore` file and give the file names in it.
+ex: To ignore all the files of an IDE starting with `.idea` , create an entry `.idea` in `.gitignore` file.

-## Difference between git pull and git merge:
+11. Difference between git pull and git merge:
-`git pull does a git fetch followed by a git merge`
+`git pull` does a `git fetch` followed by a `git merge`

-## If you do not wish to merge the remote branch into your local branch and want to do a force push, use the push command with -f
+If you do not wish to merge the remote branch into your local branch and want to do a force push, use the push command with -f
 `git push -f origin <branch>`